Most viewed Tweet February https://t.co/fVH6c4HItz

 This Council for Canadian Urbanism City Circle webinar was also a master class for the City of Nanaimo.
 Here is what 21st Century city-building looks like, led by courageous change-making leadership.
 And here is as clear an illustration, in contrast, as you will find of the flaws of our current fill-out-our-survey approach.

 The Canadian Urban Institute launched a number of initiatives to help cities cope with the current and future crises caused by the COVID-19 pandemic.
-Videos are availabe on their YouTube channel
+Videos are availabe on their YouTube channel"To achieve this context-based planning, we are looking a transect, starting in the city centre and moving out in concentric circles where intensity of use decreases as you get close to the edge of the city." - @AlainMiguelez #CanU2020

 They also collaborated on the excellent Art of City Building series which included this conversation with Eric Klinenberg about his book Palaces for the People, How Social Infrastructure Can Fight Inequality, Polarization and the Decline of Civic Life.